 Shrubs Are an Economical and Easy Way to Hide Your Air Conditioner

 There are a wide variety of ways to hide an air conditioner.
-Recommendations can include building a trellis and vines, installing annuals like sunflowers, or a planter full of annuals.
-We here at KG Landscape prefer to use Minnesota hardy shrubs to hide that pesky AC unit.
-The shrubs we’ll discuss down below are all well tested by our years of landscape design/install experience.
-One note to be aware of, it’s important you use the right cultivar and species that we talked about below.
-Some shrubs of the same species are spreading and some are upright so just keep an eye out for that.
+Recommendations can include building a trellis and vines, installing annuals like sunflowers, or installing a planter full of annuals.
+We here at KG Landscape prefer to use Minnesota-hardy shrubs to hide that pesky AC unit.
+The shrubs we’ll discuss below are all well tested by our years of landscape design/install experience.
+One note to be aware of is that it’s important you use the right cultivar and species discussed below.
+Some shrubs of the same species are spreading and some are upright, so keep an eye out for that.

-There are our preferred choice for hiding air conditioners.
+Hydrangeas are our preferred choice for hiding air conditioners.
 There are a few reasons why we like hydrangeas so much.
-They grow quickly so within just a couple years full coverage should be achieved.
-Hydrangeas are beautiful when flowering throughout the summer.
-There are an incredible variety of colors to choose from so it’s easy to mix and match.
-They are on the more affordable side which allows our designers to use some more exotic plants in other locations on the design instead of using a lot of money to cover up eye sores.
+First, they grow quickly, so within just a couple years full coverage should be achieved.
+Second, hydrangeas are beautiful, and flower throughout the summer.
+Third, there are an incredible variety of colors to choose from, so it’s easy to mix and match.
+Finally, they are on the more affordable side, which allows our designers to use some more exotic plants in other locations on the design instead of using a lot of money to cover up eyesores.

 Evergreens (holmstrup arborvitae or pyramidal boxwood)

 Evergreens are another choice for blocking an air conditioner on any side of a home.
 Different types of evergreens have really interesting textures that add a lot to a landscape design.
 Evergreens can also add much more upright height than some of the other suggestions we have here.
 However, evergreens are much more expensive than dogwoods and hydrangeas.
 They also take a lot longer to grow up and really fill in when compared to other options for hiding an air conditioner.

 Dogwood (“firedance” or “arctic fire” varieties)